dxps/asyncapi_playground/streetlights_go/readme.md

     ```

-5. Published a message to the exchange.<br/>
+5. Published a message
+   - to the default exchange
+   - using `routing_key` with the same name as the previously created queue,<br/>
+    based on which the message is routed to that queue.
    ```shell
    curl --user guest:guest -X POST http://localhost:15672/api/exchanges/%2f/amq.default/publish \
    -H 'content-type: application/json' \